• Skip to primary navigation

 radishes or sliced turnip – Long keeping and packing a bit of a bite, radishes or turnip slices are a classic addition to the Relish Tray.
 You’ll find 1960s cookbooks recommend that you carve radish roses.

-carrot and celery sticks – Round out your Relish Tray with easy to make carrot and celery sticks.
+carrot and celery sticks – Round out your Relish Tray with easy to cut carrot and celery sticks.
+Seriously, you don’t need to be extra here.

 Variations